 We know, drinking water isn’t nearly as fun as a slushie, milkshake or even an iced coffee, right?
-Here are some ideas to make getting enough of the right liquids easy.
+Here are three ideas to make getting enough of the right liquids easy.

 Stay hydrated at work with these simple ideas that remind everyone to take a sip.